Novartis/torchsurv/docs/notebooks/metrics.md

 It represents the probability that the model correctly identifies which of two comparable samples experiences an event before or at time $t$ based on their predicted risk scores.

-The proof of the probabilitic interpretation of $AUC^{\mathbb{C}/\mathbb{D}}$ is similar to that in the binary response context.
+The proof of the probabilistic interpretation of $AUC^{\mathbb{C}/\mathbb{D}}$ is similar to that in the binary response context.

-**Incident/dynamic AUC.** If the risk score $q_i(t)$ measures incidence, a incident/dynamic ROC curve can be defined on the incident sensitivity against 1 - dynamic specificity.
+**Incident/dynamic AUC.** If the risk score $q_i(t)$ measures incidence, an incident/dynamic ROC curve can be defined on the incident sensitivity against 1 - dynamic specificity.
 The area under the incident/dynamic ROC curve is called the incident/dynamic AUC and is defined by:

 $$
 \begin{align*}